Slicer/Slicer/Modules/Python/StochasticTractographyServerMP/README.txt

 (II) Description:

-(2.a) structure of folders: To accordingly run the scripts you must follow this folder structure (names are just for examplification - you may use yours)
+(2.a) structure of folders: To accordingly run the scripts you must follow this folder structure (folder names are just for examplification purpose - you may use yours but for the Level3 that are assigned by the generators and are uniquely assigned - based on time stamp)

     Level0   Level1   Level2